The Mitzvah of Burial

 Some men and now women may choose to be buried with their Tallit, or prayer shawl.

 The Levayah (“accompaniment”) of the body to its resting place is one more way in which Jewish mourners show respect to the deceased.
 The Hebrew word levayah also denotes “joining” and “bonding,” so the funeral procession is a deeply symbolic way to affirm that those who loved the deceased are still and forever joined together by “the fundamental Divine essence that all souls share.”
 Mourners also believe that by participating in the levayah and escorting the deceased to the gravesite, the soul is comforted as it undergoes the difficult transition from one life to another.
 This is usually performed by walking behind the coffin to accompany it to the hearse, or at the cemetery as the coffin is carried from the hearse to the gravesite.

 A Return to Earth From Which it Came

 Jewish law requires that the body, in its entirety, be returned to the earth.
 For this reason, cremation, autopsies and embalming are forbidden.
 The natural process of decomposition must occur so that the body can reunite with the soil from which it was formed.
 This also allows the soul to return to its Source more quickly.
 Open-casket funerals or any display of the deceased is forbidden and seen as a violation of the deceased’s dignity and privacy.
-According to Chabad.org, Jewish tradition dictates that, if possible, only fellow Jews should handle the body of a deceased Jew, carry the casket, and lower it into the earth.
+According to Chabad.org, Jewish tradition states that, if possible, only fellow Jews should handle the body of a deceased Jew, carry the casket, and lower it into the earth.
 The eulogy (Hesped) focuses on the best traits of the deceased and contains examples of the good that he or she did in life.
 At the burial’s conclusion, the top of the coffin is often completely covered with earth thrown by the hands of Jews in attendance.